AnamulHassan/quizizz-time/README.md

 ### 4. This application has another important component that is Statistics component.
 It will help to know easily the information of all quiz topic and there will also shown the quiz topic and the number of quiz.

-### 5. Like all the other application, this application has About component that will provide a few basic information of our goal and how to maintain all this thing.
+### 5. Like all the other application, this application has About component that will provide a few basic information of our goal and how to maintain all this things.

 ### 6. At the end, I added a Blog component to answer some basic React questions.